-The Federal Reserve held rates steady at 3.50%-3.75% on January 28, with Chair Jerome Powell declaring monetary policy "loosely neutral" while offering a forceful defense of central bank independence amid the ongoing DOJ criminal investigation.
-Goldman Sachs maintained its December 2026 target of $5,400 per ounce despite the pullback, citing structural demand from central banks purchasing an average of 60 tonnes monthly and Western ETF inflows of approximately 500 tonnes since early 2025.
-The framework agreement between Trump and NATO on Arctic security announced January 21 successfully suspended threatened February 1 tariffs on eight European nations, though geopolitical uncertainty remains elevated.
+The Federal Reserve held rates steady at 3.50%-3.75% on January 28, with Chair Jerome Powell declaring monetary policy "loosely neutral" and forcefully defending central bank independence amid the ongoing DOJ criminal investigation.
+Goldman Sachs maintained its $5,400 per ounce target for December 2026 despite the pullback, citing structural demand from central banks purchasing 60 tonnes monthly and Western ETF inflows of around 500 tonnes since early 2025.
+On January 21, Trump and NATO reached a framework agreement on Arctic security that successfully suspended threatened February 1 tariffs on eight European nations, though geopolitical uncertainty remains elevated.

 Images from Openverse under Creative Commons licenses.